lotuslocke/open-pond/README.md

 ```

 ### Apps
-The apps section of the configuration file is used to identify one or more app nodes.
-All apps need
+The apps section of the configuration file is used to identify one or more applications.
+All apps
-double brackets for the same reason as the peers section.
-The ID field is used to distinguish apps
+need double brackets for the same reason as the peers section.
+The ID field is used to distinguish
-from each other.
+apps from each other.
 In order to connect to the same application on another node, the ID must be
 matching.
 The name field provides a human readable string to associate with that application ID.

 ```